keen/common-web/README.md

 # CommonWeb

-*Under Construction!
-Documentation and code may not be in sync yet.
-Have a question?
-Just ask!*

 CommonWeb is an open source JavaScript library that transforms common web user activity into a stream of event data you can listen to and analyze.
 CommonWeb listens for: